PASSIONLab/OpenEquivariance/docs/index.rst

 OpenEquivariance
 ==============================

-OpenEquivariance is an CUDA and AMD HIP kernel generator for the Clebsch-Gordon tensor product, a key kernel in equivariant graph neural networks.
+OpenEquivariance is a CUDA and HIP kernel generator for the Clebsch-Gordon tensor product, a key kernel in equivariant graph neural networks.
 We offer an identical interface to e3nn and produce the same results (up to numerical roundoff).
 Our package exhibits up to an order of magnitude speedup over e3nn and competitive performance with NVIDIA's cuEquivariance.

 Here, you can find our API reference, installation instructions, and troubleshooting guide.
+We support for both NVIDIA and AMD GPUs through our PyTorch interface, including support for JITScript compilation accessible from C++.

 .. toctree::
    :maxdepth: 1